Canada–Sweden relations

-Canada–Sweden relations are the interstate relations between Canada and the Kingdom of Sweden.
-They are founding members of the Arctic Council and have positive cultural and economic relations.
+Canada and Sweden have longstanding interstate relations.
+They are founding members of the AC and have positive cultural and economic relations.
 In addition, there are more than 300,000 Canadians of Swedish descent.
 The relationship is backed with many mutual treaties, and sees moderate foreign direct investment and trade.
 One notable commonality for both Canada and Sweden are their commitments to feminist foreign policy.

-History and Notable Events
+History

+Sweden opened a consulate in Montreal by decision on 26 October 1906, with a district covering British North America excluding British Columbia.
+The consulate was converted into a consul general in 1916.
+In August 1943, the Swedish government decided to establish a diplomatic mission in Ottawa and close the consulate general in Montreal.
+The Swedish consul general in Montreal Per Wijkman was appointed as Swedish first envoy in Canada.
+On 4 August 1943, Wijkman presented his credentials to Governor-General Alexander Cambridge, 1st Earl of Athlone.

-Canadian diplomatic relations with Sweden were initiated by Canada in 1944, with a Canadian legation appointed in 1947.
-In 1949, an envoy was established, which was raised to status as ambassador status in 1956.
+A Canadian legation was established in Stockholm on 21 March 1947.
+The first Canadian envoy was appointed on 9 February 1949.
+The Canadian legation was raised to the status of embassy on 16 March 1956.

-One driver of positive relations are a 330,000 person population in Canada of Swedish descent, especially in the Canadian prairie provinces, Yukon territory and British Columbia.
+One driver of positive relations are a 330,000 person population in Canada of Swedish descent, especially in the Canadian prairie provinces, Yukon Territory and British Columbia.

-Shared Organizational Membership
+Shared organizational membership

 Both developed Western countries, Sweden and Canada have significant overlap in organizational membership.
-Both are full members of the Arctic Council.
+Both are full members of the AC.
 Both have ratified membership and were founding members of the OECD.
 Canada and Sweden shared non-permanent seats on the United Nations Security Council in 1958.
+Both Canada and Sweden are full members of NATO since March 2024.
+Canada was the first country to ratify Sweden's ascension into NATO.

+And Canada is Observer bureau of the BEAC while Sweden is a member.